rohanramnarain/lookable-web-main/README.md

 ## Style from image (client-only, no training)

 - New tab at `/style` lets you upload a chart image and save a style preset.
+- Choose from more chart types: Line, Area, Bar, Bar (Horizontal), Scatter, Circle (points), Pie, Donut.
+- Pie/Donut require a categorical breakdown (e.g., multiple series like “by race”).
+If unavailable, the app safely falls back to Bar.
-- The app extracts a color palette on-device and guesses the chart type with heuristics (you can override).
+- The app extracts a color palette on-device.
+- Chart-type classification is vision-only when enabled; no heuristic fallback is used.
 - No data/facts are taken from the image; only styling is applied.
 Your existing query → fetch → compile flow stays the same.
 - Saved style presets are applied when you generate a chart on the home tab.